4 Foods Children Should Eat When They Have the Flu

 A warm ginger tea may be what’s best for your toddler’s upset stomach, sweetened with honey to taste.

 - Place one teaspoon of finely chopped or grated ginger root in a mug with boiling water.
 Let steep for 5–10 minutes and strain to remove the ginger.
 Add honey to taste.

 Chicken Soup for the Soul

-….and the flu.
+… and the flu.
 Nothing beats this classic cold and flu remedy to loosen mucus in your chest, soothe your sore throat, and unclog your nose.
-Chicken soup takes it one step further with the zinc-loaded chicken and nutrient-filled vegetables.
-And, it has anti-inflammatory properties by reducing the movement of neutrophils, immune cells that stimulate the release of mucus.
+Chicken soup is one of the best foods to eat for the flu, as it is loaded with zinc and nutrients.
+Also, it is scientifically proven to reduce the movement of neutrophils—immune cells that stimulate the release of mucus.

 Put Them on Pizza and They’ll Never Notice

-We had no idea mushrooms made for such great flu-fighters, but the polysaccharide beta glucan activates the immune system and regulates white blood cells.
-They are also high in vitamins, polyphenols, and zinc.
 Most kids aren’t in love with mushrooms, but put them on top of a pizza and kids will eat them!
-You can also chop them up and add them to an omelet for an immune-boosting breakfast.
+You can also chop them up and add them to an omelet as an immune-boosting breakfast for a sick child.

 Did Someone Say Milkshake?